Open-CMSIS-Pack/cmsis-toolbox/docs/CreateApplications.md

 ## Example: Network Stack

 In this example, the application requires TCP Socket connectivity.
-Using the steps described under [Overall Process](#overall-process) delivers this content for *.cproject.yml file.
+Using the steps described under [Using Components](#using-components) delivers this content for `*.cproject.yml` file.

 ```yml
   packs: